 Dr. Debra Primovic recommends about 0.25-0.5 milligram per pound of Pepcid-AC for dogs.
 She further recommends giving the next dose 12 to 24 hours after the initial one and continuing these doses for 3-5 days.

-As with all the other antidiarrheal medications in this article, avoid using it for pregnant or nursing dogs.
-Also, dogs with kidney, heart or liver diseases shouldn’t use this medicine.
+As with all the other antidiarrheal medications in this article, avoid using them for pregnant or nursing dogs.
+Also, dogs with kidney, heart, or liver diseases shouldn’t use this medicine.

 5 Antidiarrheals for Dogs That Can be Bought Online

 Right, so it’s true that Imodium and Pepto-Bismol work well for dogs.
 But you often can’t buy them online.
 What if you’re just on Amazon and want to buy a dog antidiarrheal?
 Well, that’s why we’ve worked on creating this specific section for you.

 1. TummyWorks Dog Probiotic Powder